 The center console houses two cupholders and a bin forward of the shift lever fitted with a grippy pad.
 Two more cupholders fold out of the rear of the center console for use by rear-seat occupants.
 Molded map pockets run the length of the front door bottoms; in all but the LX, these have cup-sized rounds molded into the front portion.
 The EX, SX, and Spectra5 also get magazine nets on the back of the front seats.

 Seats are generally comfortable and covered in a quality fabric; they have adjustable head restraints, save for the rear center position.
 Front seat bottoms could be deeper, however, with more thigh support.
 The center console armrest is high enough for elbows but too far rearward.
 The Spectra is roomier than most cars in the class.
 Headroom and hip room are better than the primary competition: the Honda Civic, Toyota Corolla and Ford Focus.
-(Other than in rear-seat headroom, passenger dimensions in the Spectra sedan and Spectra5 are the same.)
+Other than in rear-seat headroom, passenger dimensions in the Spectra sedan and Spectra5 are the same.

 Visibility out front is good, thanks in part to the height-adjustable driver's seat; from the front passenger seat, the hood slopes down steeply enough to disappear from sight.
 To the sides and rear, the sedan's tall glass house and slim sails ease parking and quick maneuvers in traffic.
 We haven't tried the Spectra5, but we have to suspect that it has a blind spot in its rear quarters.

 Rear seats aren't as contoured as the front, but occupants enjoy good legroom and headroom.
 Rear headroom is above most of the class, there's a lot more hip room, and legroom is on par, though a couple of inches short of the roomy Focus.
 One problem with the Spectra's rear seat is the proximity of the rear wheel well to the door opening; inattention

 Ride quality is solid, not too firm.
 We found a daylong 400-mile drive wasn't unusually tiring.